Boki, Nigeria: Etymology

 The origin of its name comes from the native tribe (Boki people) with the same that resides in the area.
 The term originates from the word Bokyi, which is the name of the tribe in the Boki language although it is also referred to as Nki.

 Geography

 Boki is a landlocked Local Government Area of Nigeria (LGA) bounded by the Republic of Cameroon to the east as well as five other Cross River State LGA's: Obudu and Obanliku in the north, Ikom and Ogoja in the West, and Etung to the south.

 The region is considered to have some of the most rugged terrain in Nigeria, for it is almost completely covered by the Cross River Rainforest (one of the last remaining in the country) and the Afi mountain range (60% of which is inaccessible to vehicles throughout the year).

 The area is also prone to mudslides due to frequent high levels of rainfall.
 In July 2014, mudslides swept away bridges which isolated many communities including the region's capitol, Boje.

-The district has many settlements including: